openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 > **NOTE**: At the moment, custom operations with internal dynamism (when the output tensor shape can only be determined as a result of performing the operation) are not supported by the plugin.

 ### Stateful Models
-CPU plugin supports stateful models without any limitations.
+The CPU plugin supports stateful models without any limitations.

 For details, see [stateful models guide](@ref openvino_docs_OV_UG_network_state_intro).

 ## Supported Properties
-The plugin supports the properties listed below.
+The plugin supports the following properties:

 ### Read-write Properties
-All parameters must be set before calling the `ov::Core::compile_model()` in order to take effect or passed as additional argument to the `ov::Core::compile_model()`
+All parameters must be set before calling `ov::Core::compile_model()` in order to take effect or passed as additional argument to `ov::Core::compile_model()`

 - `ov::enable_profiling`
 - `ov::hint::inference_precision`